 STRANGER: Then while we are at unity among ourselves, we need not mind about the fancies of others?
+YOUNG SOCRATES: Certainly not.

-STRANGER: And now, in which of these divisions shall we place the king?-- Is he a judge and a kind of spectator?
-Or shall we assign to him the art of command--for he is a ruler?
+STRANGER: And now, in which of these divisions shall we place the king?- Is he a judge and a kind of spectator?
+Or shall we assign to him the art of command-for he is a ruler?